CodeSigils/webpack4-react16-setup/README.md

   # Install dotenv for global environment variables definitions
   # Note: 'whatwg-fetch' polyfill is for older browsers 'fetch' support:
   yarn add -D dotenv dotenv-webpack whatwg-fetch

-  # Eslint with prettier plugin rules:
-  yarn add -D eslint prettier eslint-config-prettier eslint-plugin-prettier

-  # Use prettier only on staged files to git and only on changed files
-  yarn add -D husky lint-staged prettier-quick
 ```

 #### 3.3 - Configurations